-Emergency Operations Center (EOC's) Management and Operation s Course, IS-275, provides a general introduction to the role of the Emergency Operations Center (EOC), the emergency manager's responsibilities, and the roles of the person(s) responsible for EOC management and operations.
+FEM 106-Emergency Operation Center (EOC's) Management and Operations Course (IS-275) (1)

+Provides a general introduction to the role of the Emergency Operations Center (EOC), the emergency manager's responsibilities, and the roles of the person(s) responsible for EOC management and operations.
 This course also provides an overview of the type of standard operating procedures required for effective EOC operations.

-FEM 107 - Orientation to Hazardous Materials for Medical Personnel: IS346 1.00
+FEM 107-An Orientation to Hazardous Materials for Medical Personnel (IS-346) (1)

-An Orientation to hazardous Material for Medical Personnel, IS-346, is designed to prepare hospital personnel to analyze hazardous materials situations, take the necessary steps to assure medical providers safety, and identify appropriate resources for decontamination and medical care.
-Additional training is required in order to diagnose and treat patients who have bee involved in hazardous materials incidents.
+Designed to prepare hospital personnel to analyze hazardous materials situations, take the necessary steps to assure medical providers safety, and identify appropriate resources for decontamination and medical care.
+Additional training is required in order to diagnose and treat patients who have been involved in hazardous materials incidents.

-FEM 108 - A Citizen's Guide to Disaster Assistance: IS7
+FEM 108-A Citizen's Guide to Disaster Assistance (IS-7) (1)